Dialectical Behavior Therapy

 DBT skills for emotion regulation include the following:

-This unit focuses on situations where something needs to be changed or where changes that someone else is trying to make need to be resisted.
+This unit focuses on situations where something needs to be changed.
 Teaching these skills is intended to help individuals meet or exceed their situational goals without damaging their self-respect or relationship.

 If you are interested in learning more about DBT and how it may benefit you or a loved one, contact us at Shadow Mountain Therapy.